Tithing But Still Struggling: What Gives?

 If you find yourself in that situation together, let me encourage you: There is so much hope for you!
 For years, I’ve been helping people discover financial freedom by understanding what the Bible says about money.
 It would be my honor to help you too.

-You can start your own journey to freedom by subscribing to God, Money & Me today.
-I’ll come to you frequently with wisdom, insight and encouragement to help you overcome the obstacles in your financial life.
-You can sign up free by filling out this form:
+You can start your own journey to freedom by downloading my free e-book, “God’s Master Plan for Your Money.”
+This resource is full of wisdom, insight and encouragement to help you overcome the obstacles in your financial life.
+Get your free copy instantly by filling out this form:

 Join me, and let’s discover a life of freedom and blessing together!